paulettepaillette/lab-react-ironcontacts/README.md

 ### Iteration 5 | Bonus | Styling

-Unfortunately, this contacts list isn't really production ready.
-So make it fancy!
+Unfortunately, this contact list isn't really production ready.
+This is the movie business!
+It's got to sparkle!
+Add some nice CSS to make the app "pop".